skip to main content

 †† Essential Amino Acids

-Other Ingredients: Organic coconut milk powder, natural flavors, silica, organic acacia fiber.
+Other Ingredients: Collagen peptides (bovine), coconut milk powder, maltodextrin, natural flavors, gum arabic, stevia sweeteners.

 This product is manufactured in a facility that processes milk, fish, and tree nuts.